 In our schedule, remember that when measuring the angular separation between two celestial objects, your clenched fist held at arm's length measures roughly 10 degrees.
-Keep reading below to find out how to see some of the best planet sights of April 2017, times as when and where to look to see them.
+Here, we present a schedule below which provides some of the best planet viewing times as well directing you as to where to look to see them.